 Take a CPR Course: I’m sure you took a CPR course when your little one was a newborn, which might have been years ago!
 In my feeding courses I recommend parents take a CPR course twice in baby’s first year (once before the baby is 6 months / starting solids and again before baby’s first birthday), then a refresher course every year until the child is 5 years old.
 This life saving education will help you (and any other caregivers) have an action plan if any pocketed food becomes dislodged.

-Food pocketing can be a sign of a swallowing disorder and feeding therapy may be helpful for overcoming this challenge.
-Knowing the pocketing risks and implementing these feeding tips can make mealtime safer and more enjoyable for you and your entire family.
+Food pocketing can be a sign of a swallowing disorder, and feeding therapy may be helpful in overcoming this challenge.
+Knowing the pocketing risks and implementing these feeding tips can make mealtime safer and more enjoyable for you and the entire family.
 For more tips, techniques and teaching, head to our blog!

 Dawn Winkelmann (M.S, CCC-SLP) is ezpz’s Pediatric Speech-Language Pathologist and Feeding Specialist.
 She has 26 years of experience teaching parents and medical professionals how to start babies on solids safely and encourage toddlers to overcome picky eating.
 In addition, “Ms. Dawn” is the designer of our award-winning Tiny Cup & Tiny Spoon (for infants) and the Mini Cup + Straw Training System & Mini Utensils (for toddlers).